enso-org/enso/ide/README.md

 npm run start
 ```

-You can now navigate to http://localhost:8080 and play with the demo scenes!
+You can now navigate to http://localhost:8080 and play with it!
+The example
+scenes will be available at http://localhost:8080/debug.

 While Webpack provides handy utilities for development, like live-reloading on
 sources change, it also adds some runtime overhead.
 In order to run the compiled